International public health emergencies: 21st century pandemics and future preparedness

 In 2009, an outbreak of influenza A (H1N1) put the entire planet on alert.
 There had been other pandemics before, of course.
-However, this was the first since the new International Health Regulations were agreed in 2007.
-This set of legal responsibilities and duties in the face of international public health emergencies was now being put to the test.
+However, this was the first to occur since the new International Health Regulations had been agreed in 2007.
 Moreover, the declaration of this outbreak as a Public Health Emergency of International Concern would not be the last.
-Following the influenza A (H1N1) pandemic there have been seven other declarations for polio, ebola, Zika virus, COVID-19 and monkey pox (mpox).
+Since the influenza A (H1N1) pandemic, there have been eight further declarations for poliomyelitis, Ebola, Zika virus, COVID-19 and mpox (monkeypox).

-Some of these international public health emergencies have had major consequences in populations affected by humanitarian crises.
-In these contexts there are weak health systems and specific difficulties in responding to epidemics.
-This, added to the resurgence of these types of infections and the slow progress and evolution of global commitments to public health, invites reflection.
-What will be the next big epidemic?
+Some of these international public health emergencies have had major consequences for populations affected by humanitarian crises.
+In these contexts there are weak health systems and specific challenges for epidemic response.
+This, combined with the resurgence of these types of infections and the slow progress in advancing global public health commitments, gives cause for reflection.
+What will the next major epidemic be?
 How will it affect the most vulnerable populations?
 Will we be prepared?

 Table of contents: